 Architectural millwork standards make life easier for professionals in the construction field by s.universalizing the materials and measurements that should be used in millwork.
 More importantly, the standards ensure that high quality is consistently maintained.

-This is beneficial for clients as much as it is for professionals because it gives them reassurance and guarantees a high-quality finish.
+This is beneficial for clients as much as it is for professionals because it gives them reassurance for a high-quality finish.
 In turn, this can mean better business for woodworking professionals.

 5 Ways To Meet Millwork Industry Standards